 Mi Naw Deal Wid Nutten / Nutten Naw Gwaan

-Having a bad day
+Having a bad day.
+Not doing too well.

 This response is more of a downer, which is used when a person is stressed, in a bad mood or just not doing too well at the moment.